BV-BRC/bvbrc_subspecies_classification/README.md

 1. [Subspecies Classification](app_specs/SubspeciesClassification.md): The Subspecies Classification tool assigns the genotype/subtype of a virus, based on the genotype/subtype assignments maintained by the International Committee on Taxonomy of Viruses (ICTV).

-The code in this module provides the BV-BRC application service wrapper scripts for the genome annotation service as well as some backend utilities:
+The code in this module provides the BV-BRC application service wrapper scripts for the subspecies classification service as well as some backend utilities:

 | Script name | Purpose |